-This post will be a fast guide for people who want to try to build an IoT DIY project.
+This post is a fast guide for people who want to try to build an IoT project using IoT boards and Free cloud platform.
 When you enter the IoT world for the first time, the impact can be a little scary.
 There are so many topics included in the IoT world and different technologies.
 The IoT is a growing topic in the world and many big players are working on it.
 It is possible, anyway, experiment by yourself some IoT DIY projects.
 There are many different IoT definition pointing to several IoT aspects.
-The basic concept that stands behind is:

 IoT world is a smart network of “intelligent” electronic systems, called things, inter-connected that are able to send and receive data